UK Student Loan Guide (Plan 1, 2, 3, 4 & 5)

 How much do I repay on my student loan each month? ▼

-What is the difference between Plan 1, Plan 2, Plan 3 and Plan 5? ▼
+What is the difference between Plan 1, Plan 2, Plan 3, Plan 4 and Plan 5? ▼

 What interest rate is charged on student loans? ▼